nccgroup/nccfsas/Tools/oab-parse/README.md

 * Create a virtual environment to keep the dependencies separate from other apps: `\Python39\python -m venv .venv`
 * Activate the virtual environment: `.venv\Scripts\activate` or `source .venv/bin/activate` on *nix
 * Install the dependencies: `pip install -r requirements.txt`
+* On non-Windows systems, libmspack must also be installed for .lzx file support, e.g. on Kali: `sudo apt-get install libmspack0`

 Usage
 -----